MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 ## Viewing data about the use of Delivery Optimization

 On an individual device, you can go to **Settings** > **Update & Security** > **Delivery Optimization** > **Activity monitor**.
-You can also use the Get-DeliveryOptimizationStatus PowerShell cmdlet.
-For more information about that cmdlet, see [Manage Delivery Optimization](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization-setup#monitor-delivery-optimization).
+You can also use PowerShell cmdlets.
+For more information about those cmdlets, see [Montitor Delivery Optimization](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization-setup#monitor-delivery-optimization).

-If your organization uses [Windows Analytics](https://docs.microsoft.com/windows/deployment/update/windows-analytics-overview), a Delivery Optimization report is available.
+If your organization uses [Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-monitor), a Delivery Optimization report is available.
 For more information, see [Delivery Optimization in Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-delivery-optimization).

 Keep in mind that this information represents overall results for Delivery Optimization, not just from using Delivery Optimization for Office 365 ProPlus.
 For example, it might include information related to Windows 10 updates, depending how your environment is configured.
 Also, you won’t be able to get 100% of the content from peer devices.